How Much Do You Have To Be in Debt To File Chapter 7?

 There isn’t a minimum amount of debt required to file for bankruptcy relief.
 Some bankruptcy chapters do have a maximum amount of debt that you can’t exceed, but minimums don’t exist.
 While your debt is an essential factor to consider, there are other important factors involved in determining whether a bankruptcy filing is in your best interest.

 Learning some basic information about Chapter 7 helps you make the best decision about the debt relief options available to you.
 The drawbacks to filing for bankruptcy, in cases when you shouldn’t, could be devastating.
-Consulting with an experienced bankruptcy lawyer in your area helps you to determine if and when filing for bankruptcy is best for you.
+Let us put you in touch with an experienced bankruptcy lawyer in your area to determine if and when filing for bankruptcy is best for you.

 Learn more about debt and income qualifications for bankruptcy below.